 It is possible to have your own bank account if you go Bankrupt.
 What happens to the account you are using now?
 When and how should you open a new account?
 To find out more please visit: http://beatmydebt.com/bankruptcy-frequently-asked-questions/will-i-be-allowed-a-bank-account-if-i-go-bankrupt

-Can I have a business bank account when I am bankrupt?
+Can I have a Business Bank Account if I am Bankrupt?

-Clearly if you are to continue with your business, then having an account that you can use for business transactions is important.
+Clearly if you want to carry on running your business having an account that you can use will be important.
 However if you have had to close your business account it may not be easy to open a new one.

 One of the only banking groups who offer new business accounts to people with poor credit ratings is Lloyds banking group (including HBOS).
 However if you already owe money to Lloyds banking group then even this will not be an option.

 The solution to the problem is therefore normally to open a second personal account and use this for your business.
 Clearly you will have no credit facilities.
 However you will be able to pay in cheques if necessary and keep your business and personal transactions separate.

 Arrange a call with a Bankruptcy Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.